hbz/discourse-stopforumspam/README.md

 # discourse-stopforumspam

-Right after a new user signs up for your forum, this plugin will check the user's email address, forum username, and/or IP address against the [StopForumSpam](https://www.stopforumspam.com) database.
-If the user is found to be a suspected spammer, their user account will be auto silenced.
+Right after a new user signs up for your forum, this plugin will check the user's email address, forum username, and/or IP address (depending on your plugin settings) against the [StopForumSpam](https://www.stopforumspam.com) database.
+If the user is found to be a suspected spammer, their user account will be auto silenced in Discourse.

 ## Installation